Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 #### Serial communication
 Can be used on longer distances, use of a single signal to trasmit bits one after the other toghether with control signals.
-- isochronous trasmission, synchronization is based on the single clock signal that is shared from sender to receiver, only suitable for small scale communication due to clock skew.
+- isochronous transmission, synchronization is based on the single clock signal that is shared from sender to receiver, only suitable for small scale communication due to clock skew.
-- asynchronous tramsission, tx and rx have their own clock but of similar frequency, require synchronization at each byte transmitted.
+- asynchronous transmission, tx and rx have their own clock but of similar frequency, require synchronization at each byte transmitted.
 Typical sequence
 ` start -> LSB -> ... -> MSB -> parity -> stop `
-- synchronous transmission, receiver has a PLL that can extract the clock from the signal and use it for the synchornization.
+- synchronous transmission, receiver has a PLL that can extract the clock from the signal and use it for the synchronization.

 Error detection and correction can be done at character level with the parity bit or at a message level using checksums or CRC.

 Typical protocols: RS-232, UART, I2C and SPI.

-I2C (Inter IC) was developed in the '80 by philips, the goal was to connect devices on a small scale with low bandwidth (100 kbit/s - 3.4 Mbit/s).
+I2C (Inter IC) was developed in the '80 by philips, the goal was to connect devices on a small scale with low bandwidth (100 kbit/s - 3.4 Mbit/s) in an half duplex communication.
 It uses only 2 lines:
 - Serial Data Line (SDA)
 - Serial Clock line (SCL)

 The different devices can be master or slave, only masters can start the communication. there can be more than one master and there is a simple mechanism to negotiate the bus.
-The bus is async and there is synchronization between every symbol and the receiver replies with an ack message.
+The bus is synchronous and there is an ack message between every symbol sent by the receiver.

 SPI (Serial Peripheral Interface) synchronous, bidrectional with only 1 master.
 There are 4 lines for each slave:
 - SCLK Serial CLocK
-- MOSI master output slave input
+- MOSI Master Output Slave Input
-- MISO master input slave output
+- MISO Master Input Slave Output
   - wired-or on a single line, when not selected the slave needs to keep an high impedance mode
-- SS slave select for each slave
+- SS Slave Select, one for each slave

 The pros of SPI are:
 - higher frequency